aew2sbee/zenn/books/github-foundations/draft.md

 &gt; https://docs.github.com/en/codespaces/overview

-1. [x] It&#39;s a preconfigured development environment specifically setup for a repository.
+1. [x] It's a preconfigured development environment specifically setup for a repository.
 It allows you immediately start writing code for a project without having to setup a local development environment.
 1. [ ] A GitHub Codespace is an interactive holographic coding environment that required special hardware to use.
 1. [ ] GitHub Codespace is an AI-powered coding tool that auto-generates near flawless code
 1. [ ] GitHub Codespace is an annual GitHub hosted event where developers can meet and discuss coding topics.